JadMouawad/dine_smart/README.md

 # DineSmart - Restaurant Discovery Platform

 A full-stack web application for discovering and managing restaurants.
-Built with React (frontend), Express (backend), and PostgreSQL (database).
+Built with React and Vite(frontend), Express (backend), and PostgreSQL (database).

 ## Table of Contents